sweetcriminal/Portfolio/Basic IP Routing and Services/README.md

 <div>
 <p>
-My first showcase is a demonstration of some more advanced routing, including redistribution, multiple routing protocols, as well as a few IP services.
+My first showcase is a demonstration of some more complex integrations of routing, including redistribution, multiple routing protocols, as well as a few IP services.
 I've decided to use Cisco Packet Tracer instead of GNS3 or CML because of how quick it is to get things spinning up, as well as not having a limit on the number of running devices.
 There is, however, quite a few limitations that I encounter due to this, such as not being able to summarize routes, utilize QoS, use IPSec to protect a GRE tunnel, and much more.
 It isn't perfect, but it gets the idea accross.